 Ani Kasten - Host Potter

-A fascination with the materiality of the clay is the foundation for all of my vessels, sculptures and assemblages.
-I am influenced by natural imagery, and my forms explore the meeting point of natural occurrence and the human hand.
-I use wheel-throwing and hand-building techniques to explore the breadth and limits of clay, and sometimes include other materials such as rocks I find, metal wire or wood to deepen the conversation with my clay forms.
+Investigating the materiality of the clay is the foundation and focal point for all of my vessels, sculptures and assemblages.
+I am influenced by natural and geological imagery, and my forms and compositions explore the meeting point of natural occurrence and the human hand.
+I use wheel-throwing and hand-building techniques to explore the spectrum, breadth and limits of clay.

 29815 Unity Ave, Shafer, MN 55074